 The Petersen decision underscores why LAWCLERK does not violate the prohibition on the unauthorized practice of law.
-At LAWCLERK, the Lawclerk solely operates at the direction of, and under the supervision of, the Attorney.
-The Lawclerk has no independent client contact and the Attorney remains solely responsible for the advice provided to the client.
+In LAWCLERK, the Remote Associate solely operates at the direction of, and under the supervision of, the Hiring Attorney.
+Unless otherwise done in a manner that is expressly permitted under the laws of the jurisdiction in which the communication is governed, the Remote Associate has no independent client contact, and the Hiring Attorney remains solely responsible for the advice provided to the client.

-The following ethics opinions further underscore that the use of paraprofessionals to assist Attorneys in their provision of services to their clients is proper and consistent with Rules 5.3 and 5.5 of the Utah Rules of Professional Conduct as long as the lawyer properly supervises the paraprofessional.
+The following ethics opinions further underscore that the use of paraprofessionals to assist attorneys in their provision of services to their clients is proper and consistent with Rules 5.3 and 5.5 of the Utah Rules of Professional Conduct as long as the lawyer properly supervises the paraprofessional.
 The ethics opinions state:

 Attorneys often employ non-lawyer assistants, including secretaries, legal assistants, paralegals and student interns.
 Such assistants may perform a wide array of services, including interviewing clients, scheduling depositions, drafting documents or pleadings, and conducting legal research.
 Some of these activities might constitute the practice of law in a given situation if the persons performing them were to act independently of any supervision.
 As such, in general, a lawyer who negotiates or otherwise communicates with an opposing party's nonlawyer representative on substantive matters affecting the rights of parties to a particular matter is not assisting in the unauthorized practice of law if that representative is supervised by a lawyer as required under Rule 5.3.
-When a nonlawyer representative is employed in a lawyer's office, the lawyer communicating with such a representative may presume that the nonlawyer representative is supervised within requirements of Rule 5.3 of the Utah Rules of Professional Conduct, unless the lawyer is aware of facts and circumstances that impart knowledge that adequate supervision is lacking.357
+When a nonlawyer representative is employed in a lawyer's office, the lawyer communicating with such a representative may presume that the nonlawyer representative is supervised within requirements of Rule 5.3 of the Utah Rules of Professional Conduct, unless the lawyer is aware of facts and circumstances that impart knowledge that adequate supervision is lacking.418